grahamlyons/mysite/articles/centos-certs-ssl-error.md

 Et voilà!
 We now successfully verify SSL connections to S3: `ruby -r 'net/http' -e "Net::HTTP.get(URI.parse('https://s3.amazonaws.com'))"` (that command doesn't output anything but the important thing is that it doesn't raise an exception...)

-To aid fixing this in the furture I've put together a shell script to perform all the necessary steps - find it in [this gist](https://gist.github.com/grahamlyons/fa36fe35e798e5cf7ae3).
+To aid fixing this in the future I've put together a shell script to perform all the necessary steps - find it in [this gist](https://gist.github.com/grahamlyons/fa36fe35e798e5cf7ae3).
 The shell script itself, [verisign_certs.sh](https://gist.githubusercontent.com/grahamlyons/fa36fe35e798e5cf7ae3/raw/b86a31375fa9075730386bb7f25bf983e845d0f3/verisign_certs.sh), can be downloaded and run, as the root user, with `sudo sh ./verisign_certs.sh` (if your CA bundle has changed since installing the `ca-certificates` RPM then you can add the `--force` flag to the script, so long as you're happy to do so).

 (I won't advise downloading the script with `curl` and piping it straight into `sh`, lest I end up on [http://curlpipesh.tumblr.com/](http://curlpipesh.tumblr.com/)...)